|

 Wood'N'Flutes

-...The Woodworks album opens the listeners ears for the recorder’s unknown spectrum of sound possibilities,
+...The Woodworks album opens the listeners ears for the recorder’s unknown spectrum of sound possibilities, and it is a memorable experience.
+(Flensborg Avis, Germany)

 A Duo